Woman admits helping dispose husband's body after son killed him in family's Twin Cities home

-A 63-year-old woman has admitted to helping dispose the body of her husband nearly a decade ago after their son killed him in the family's suburban Twin Cities home.
+A 63-year-old woman has admitted to helping dispose of her husband's body nearly a decade ago after their son killed him in the family's suburban Twin Cities home.

-Connie L. Herbst, of Shakopee, pleaded guilty this week in Scott County District Court to aiding an offender after the fact in connection with the in connection with the 2013 death of Gary A. Herbst, whose skull was sniffed out by a dog in December 2017 south of Barron, Wis., and brought back to the pet owner's home.
+Connie L. Herbst, of Shakopee, pleaded guilty this week in Scott County District Court to aiding an offender after the fact in the death of Gary A. Herbst in 2013.

+In December 2017, a pet dog found the dead man's skull south of Barron, Wis., and brought it to back to the animal owner's home.

 The plea deal calls for dismissal of the more consequential second-degree intentional murder count.
 Sentencing is scheduled for Jan.
 24. In the meantime, Herbst remains jailed in lieu of $50,000 bail.